jordan-elliott21/Cyclistic-Case-Study/README.md

 ## Cleaning and Manipulation:

   This data came to me in 12 different CSV files, altogether it amounted to over five million data points.
-I did some basic cleaning and inspecting (TRIM, checking for inconsitencies, etc.) in each individual file using excel.
+I did some basic cleaning and inspecting (TRIM, checking for inconsistencies, etc.) in each individual file using excel.
 I used the WEEKDAY function to extract the day of week from the date and used the IF function to switch numbers to actual words.

   From there I imported all 12 updated files to Microsoft SQL Server and created the following Query: